lupyuen/lupyuen.github.io/src/testbot.md

     Five Years Ago: I connected a [__PineTime Smartwatch__](https://github.com/lupyuen/remote-pinetime-bot) to the net for anyone to test their firmware.
 Some kind folks disclosed that they could break out of the [__Semihosting Environment__](https://github.com/lupyuen/remote-pinetime-bot?tab=readme-ov-file#security-issues) and access my computer.

-1.  _So we're running Test Bot the safer way?_
+1.  _Thus we're running Test Bot the safer way?_

-    Yep.
+    Indeed.
 Today we __Start Manually__ our Test Bot, after reviewing the code in the PR.

     Soon: Test Bot might push a __Mastodon Alert__ to my phone.
 I'll review the PR, click _"Like"_ on the PR Comment, to activate the test.